 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Seek out professional development opportunities focused on PLCs, MTSS, 1st time best instruction, etc. beneficial in building compacity within our departments.
-Adopt supplemental materials that align with PD.
+Seek out professional development opportunities and instructional materials focused on PLCs, MTSS, 1st time best instruction, and instructional strategies etc. beneficial in building compacity within our departments.
 Utilize District trainings when applicable.